-While Epsilon update sites contain references to all 3rd party dependencies and shouldn't require installing any prerequisites separately, Eclipse's installation system (p2) can be temperamental and occasionally fail to find libraries from Eclipse's Orbit project.
+While Epsilon update sites contain references to all 3rd party dependencies and shouldn't require installing any prerequisites separately, Eclipse's installation system (p2) can be temperamental and occasionally fail to find external dependencies.
 In this case, installation can fail with the following message:

 Cannot complete the install because one or more required items could not be found.

 Contact all update sites during install to find required software option and try again.
 Alternatively, you can try installing Epsilon through the Eclipse installer (see above), which is more reliable.
 If none of this works for you, please post a message to the forum.

 How often is the interim update site rebuilt?

 The interim update site is rebuilt automatically with every push to the main branch of the Epsilon repo.
 Bugs fixed in the interim version (compared to the latest stable version) are listed here